Brazil All-Time Team

 RB: Ze Maria (Oeiras, Piauí)

-Ze Maria was a part of the 1997 Copa America winning team.
-He never played in the WC Finals.
-For his club career, he spent 1996 to 2006 playing in Italy, but with loan spells playing at home.
+Ze Maria was a part of the 1997 Copa America winning team, but he never played in the World Cup Finals.
+For his club career, he spent 1996 to 2006 playing in Italy, but part of that period was with loan spells playing at home.
 He enjoyed the best period of his career with Perugia.
+He played for many clubs, including Parma and Inter Milan.

 CB: Aldair (Ilhéus, Bahia)

 Aldair played for Flamengo before heading to Europe.
-He was widely remembered for his 13 seasons with Roma.
+He started with Benfica, but he was widely remembered for his 13 seasons with Roma.
 The club retired his #6 jersey for 10 seasons.
-For the national team, he was a key member of the great defensive unit of the WC winning team in 1994.
+For the national team, he had 80 caps.
+He was a key member of the great defensive unit of the World Cup winning team in 1994.
+In addition, he also played in the World Cup Finals 1990 and 1998.

-He was a member of the WC team in both 1990 and 1994.
+Ricardo Rocha played 38 times for Brazil.
+He was a member of the World Cup team in both 1990 and 1994.
 He was the starting center-back in 1994, but suffered a tournament ending injury on the first game of the Finals.
 For his club career, he played for a number of clubs all over the world.
 He spent two seasons with Real Madrid.

 LB: Junior (Joao Pessoa, Parriba)